boissonnat/boissonnat.github.io/_posts/recipes/2014-11-10-use-public-rsa-key-for-ssh-connection.md

 title: "Use public RSA key for SSH connection"
 date:   2014-11-10 10:28:30
 category: recipe
 tags:
 - devops

 ---

-It is really useful to use a SSH connexion through public key instead of typing password each time (especially if you are using a very complex password).
+It is really useful to use a SSH connection through public key instead of having to type the password each time (especially if you are using a very complex password).

 ### Create a .ssh folder on your server